poti0n/100daysofhacking/README.md

 ### Day 27
 Natas 14 and 15.
 I really enjoyed these ones and learning about SQL injection, especially the moment my script for 15 worked!

+### Day 28
+Natas 16 and wrote the script for 17 but can't figure out what's wrong with it yet